krishnasapkal/takehometest/README.md

 ## Assumption
-#### `FromAccount` and `ToAccount` columns from Transactions tables are foreignkeys to the Customers table on 'Account' column
+#### `FromAccount` and `ToAccount` columns from Transactions tables are foreignkeys to the Customers table on 'Account' column.
-#### So that users can not add transaction with out having an account in the bank
+#### So that users can not add transaction with out having an account in the bank.